HuyaneMatsu/hata/README.md

 ```

 > Note: You need to restart your client, or the slash command wont show up.
+> If there are more than 50 integrations (bots) in a guild, some of the (integrations) bots wont be able to use slash commands.
+This is currently a Discord limitation.

 If you wonder, how to run up more clients, just put the two code snippet into the same file.